Tourism and Hospitality Emergency Recovery

 Job Postings by Industry: The total number of posting each month for jobs within the accommodation and food services; and arts, entertainment and recreation sectors.

-Job Posting by Occupation: The total number of postings each month for select tourism related occupations and the number of postings as a percent of the job postings in the month of January 2019.
+The total number of postings each month for select tourism related occupations and the number of postings as a percent of the job postings in the previous month and in the month of January 2019.

 Change in Postings by Occupation: The percentage increase or decrease in postings for each occupation, compared to the same month in 2019.